 We’ve looked for art projects that use a variety of skills such as painting, sculpting and drawing.
 We’ve looked for artists that use a variety of media such as paint, watercolour paint, ink, soapstone and pastel.
 It’s been so interesting learning about the cultural significance of art to these artists.

-We do not have any special training to teach art as we are elementary generalists, but even then we are expected to teach art in our classroom.
-While art is very subjective, we look for different projects that our students can use to explore art while learning about different styles in the process.
+We do not have any special training to teach art as we are elementary generalists.
+Even then, we are expected to teach art in our classroom.
+Art is very subjective.
+We look for different projects to explore art while learning about different styles in the process.

 We collected these lessons over a few years and continue to look for more all the time.